Obadiah stared. Had Jehu’s men discovered them?

 A caravan of a thousand camels consists of many files of 12-18 camels each.
 A rope attaches to the first camel in the file by a peg in its nose.
 From the back of the gear on each camel’s hump, another rope leads the next animal in line.
 The puller holds the lead rope.

 Camel pullers work in pairs to help each other load their camels’ cargo each morning and unload each evening.
-They find the best grazing and kept camels away from poisonous plants.
+They find the best grazing and keep camels away from poisonous plants.
 They know when to give a camel water, how to park camels out of the wind, how to distribute the load to prevent it from hurting, and how to treat minor injuries, such as blisters or pack-sores.

 Would you like to be a camel puller?